All Episodes

 You think I'm wrong about these little quads on the left and their desire for control.

-And it is a uh I don't know if it's a column story, but the uh the writer is named Mike Ivey, and the headline here says it all.
+And it is a, I don't know if it's a column story, but the writer is named Mike Ivey.

-Should Madison, Wisconsin ban the restaurant drive-thru.
+Should Madison, Wisconsin ban the restaurant drive-through.

 First, it was a proposed ban on plastic bags.

-I'm not sure we should be building more places for people to sit idling their cars.
+See, given the concern about all the carbon going into the atmosphere, I'm not sure we should be building more places for people to sit idling their cars.

-The uh issue came up last week during discussions over a conditional use permit for a new Starbucks along a congested frontage road across from the East Town Mall.
+The issue came up last week during discussions over a conditional use permit for a new Starbucks along a congested frontage road across from the East Town Mall.

 It was just absurd.

-This is no different idling.
+This is no different.

-Idling at a drive-thru.
+Idling at a drive-through.

 I know.

-Virtually everything involving your freedom, your automobile, your ability to move around, go where you want when you want, is under assault.
+Virtually everything involving your freedom, your automobile, your ability to move around, go where you want, when you want, is under assault on the basis that you doing so are destroying the planet.

 Tony in Palm Harbor, Florida.